E-commerce

 Compare market by market

-Testing without spreading yourself too thin: prioritization and roadmap
+Testing without getting sidetracked: prioritization and roadmap

 Not everything needs an A/B test.
-If you have modest traffic, the right priority is often to fix obvious friction points before launching a formal experiment.
+If you have modest traffic, the right priority is often to fix obvious friction before launching a formal experiment.
 A checkout with unexpected fees, a visible mobile error, or a missing payment method does not need a long statistical protocol to justify a fix.

 Area